stefafafan/seki/README.md

 The name seki comes from the Japanese terms 積 (from 蓄積 which means accumulate) and 析 (from 分析 which means analysis).
 These kanji are both read "seki".

+This tool is heavily influenced by [tkuchiki/alp](https://github.com/tkuchiki/alp) and [matsuu/kataribe](https://github.com/matsuu/kataribe).

+## Why seki?

+Other tools do everything for you from aggregation to pretty-print display.
+For most users these tools are sufficient.

+seki focuses on parsing and outputting metrics as JSON, for easy integration and processing.

 ## Installation

 TODO